Extension Security - Best Practices for Deployment

 Network-enabled extensions

 Network-enabled extensions are hosted on web servers that are located inside or outside of your local network and have full access to the web.
-Network-enabled extensions can connect with other applications and services, offering new capabilities to Tableau inside the dashboard, such as custom data visualizations, natural language generation, and write-back to data source scenarios.
-Network-enabled extensions have full access to the web, which means that while they can offer rich features and experiences by being able to connect to outside resources, they should be carefully evaluated before deploying or adopting.
+Network-enabled extensions can connect with other applications and services.
+Network-enabled extensions offer new capabilities to Tableau, such as new types of data visualizations, natural language generation, and support for write-back scenarios.
+Network-enabled extensions have full access to the web, which means that while they can offer rich features and experiences by being able to connect to outside resources, they should be evaluated before deploying or adopting.

 Sandboxed extensions